ajsmit/R_courses/content/quantecol/chapters/02b-biodiversity.md

 * rarefaction curves;
 * elevation gradients.

-We will calculate each for the mites data.
+We will calculate each for the Barro Colorado Island Tree Counts data that come with **vegan**.

 ### Species-abundance distribution

 The species abundance distribution (SAD) is a fundamental pattern in ecology.
-Typical communities have a few species that are very abundant, whereas most of them are quite rare; indeed -- this is perhaps a universal law in ecology.
+Typical communities have a few species that are very abundant, whereas most of them are quite rare; indeed---this is perhaps a universal law in ecology.
 SAD represents this relationship graphically by plotting the abundance rank on the `\(x\)`-axis and the number of species (or some other taxonomic level) along `\(y\)`, as was first done by R.A.
 Fisher and colleagues (1943).
-He then fitted the data by log series that ideally capture situations where most of the species are quite rare with only a few very abundant ones -- called **Fisher's log series distribution** -- and is implemented in **vegan** by the `fisherfit()` function:
+He then fitted the data by log series that ideally capture situations where most of the species are quite rare with only a few very abundant ones---called **Fisher's log series distribution**---and is implemented in **vegan** by the `fisherfit()` function:

 ```r